rilldata/rill/docs/docs/develop/metrics-dashboard.md

 In addition, you can quickly generate a dashboard with opinionated defaults using the "Create Dashboard" button in the upper right hand corner of the source or model views or "Quick Start" button in the metrics editor itself.
 These dashboards will be populated using:

-- the first timestamp column from your model set as the timeseries
+- First timestamp column from your model set as the timeseries
-- the number of records as the default measure (`COUNT(*)`)
+- Number of records as the default measure (`COUNT(*)`)
-- all available categorical columns as dimensions
+- All available categorical string columns as dimensions

 If you want to revisit these configurations, you can open the metrics editor by clicking on the "Edit Metrics" button in the upper right hand corner of the dashboard view.